johnmatthiggins/mini-scheme/README.md

-# Mini Lisp Repl
+# Mini Lisp Interpreter

 ## Intro

+This repo contains a mini version of a SCHEME interpreter.
+SCHEME is an implementation of LISP that focuses on minimalism and avoids a lot of the cruft that is present in Common LISP.
+However, while being similar to MIT SCHEME, this interpreter only implements a fraction of the specification.
+You can see the supported operations under the goal section of the document.

 ## Goals

-To implement a minimal Lisp Read-Eval-Print-Loop.
-There are only a few keywords used in this implementation.
+Our primary goal is to implement a minimal Lisp Read-Eval-Print-Loop.
+Because we are focusing on a minimal implementation there are only a few keywords used in this implementation.

 * lambda
 * quote